 For example, there is the so-called Mass Customization, with which companies conquer market niches.
 Although products are customized according to individual customer wishes, they are manufactured at the same time as the low cost of mass production.
 The Munich fashion label RoQua shows how that looks like:

-The customers set up their personal business wardrobe from a well-coordinated assortment.
-They can choose from numerous colors, patterns and materials.
-For the future, individual size specifications are also considered.
-For RoQua founder Myriam Chebance, the key to the success of her concept lies in direct contact: "It is important to receive the direct feedback from the customers and to understand their needs."
+Customers can put together their own personal business wardrobe from a carefully coordinated range.
+You can choose from numerous colors, patterns and materials.
+Individual size information is also being considered for the future.
+For RoQua founder Myriam Chebance, the key to the success of her concept is direct contact: "It is important to receive direct feedback from customers and to understand their needs."

 Individual services for groups